Breastfeeding in Style with Emily Ironi of The Dairy Fairy

 I am in awe of how this woman does it all!
 She’s an inspiration for all mothers, but especially for single mothers who might feel their dreams have to fade because of the incredible task that it is to raise a child alone.
 Know that you, too, can do it… just like Emily!

-If you want to connect with other moms who understand, join us in the Happy Mom Tribe on Facebook—a safe, JUDGEMENT FREE place to share your struggles with boundaries.
+If you want to connect with other moms who understand, join the Happy Moms on Facebook—a safe, JUDGEMENT FREE place to share your struggles with boundaries.